-3. The principles of evaluation of epidemiological studies and synthesis of evidence are well documented in the SEES report which should be read together with this document.
-Ideally, the design of epidemiological studies needs close collaboration between epidemiologists and toxicologists in order to take into account available information on exposure, toxicological and mechanistic information.
+3. The principles of evaluation of epidemiological studies and synthesis of evidence are well documented in the joint report on synthesising epidemiological evidence (SEES) which should be read together with this document.
+The design of epidemiological studies benefits from close collaboration between epidemiologists and toxicologists in order to take into account available information on exposure, toxicological and mechanistic information.
 This prior knowledge will improve the design of human studies to ensure they provide useful and relevant information.
-Collaboration and ongoing dialogue between epidemiologists, exposure experts and toxicologists is therefore strongly encouraged.
+Collaboration and ongoing dialogue between epidemiologists, exposure experts and toxicologists are therefore strongly encouraged.

-4. The advantage of observational epidemiological studies are larger sample size and duration, as well as a wider range of exposure.
+4. The advantages of observational epidemiological studies over interventional studies are larger sample size and duration, as well as a wider range of exposure.
 In addition, the route, dose and pattern of exposure are usually representative of the population concern.
 The quality of observational studies should be evaluated individually to identify and quantify possible biases, their direction and likely impact on estimated parameters.
 However, this should not necessarily lead to individual studies being excluded, since such a study may still be highly informative and it is recommended that all relevant studies should be included in evidence synthesis, using a weight of evidence approach.

-5. The ability of a toxicological/experimental study to predict adverse human health effects, particularly in establishing a plausible causal relationship, is critical.
-In some respects, studies carried out under GLP are easy to review, owing to validation and standardisation.
-Non-standard studies however may add valuable insights into mode of action.
-As in vitro studies become more widely used, conclusions on chemical safety can sometimes be obtained by integrating data from multiple sources.
-When considering the conclusions of non-validated, non-standard studies it is important to assess the quality of the evidence, especially if a test system is far removed from human.
-Physiologically based pharmacokinetic modelling may provide a means of bridging the exposure gap.
+5. The ability of an in vivo, in vitro or in silico toxicological study to predict adverse human health effects, particularly in establishing a plausible causal relationship, is critical.
+In some respects, studies carried out under GLP are easier to review, owing to validation and standardisation of the methods.
+Non-standard studies however may add valuable insights, for example into mode of action (MOA).
+As in vitro studies become more widely used, conclusions on chemical safety can sometimes be obtained by integrating such data with information from other sources.
+It does not reflect the views of the Committee and should not be cited.